martinrombach88/algorithms/README.md

 # algorithms
-A collection of coding problems solved over the years
+A collection of coding problems.